Nico-Curti/rFBP/paper/paper.md

    index: 1
  - name: Department of Physics and Astronomy of Bologna University
    index: 2
+contributions:
+ - name: Both authors contributed equally to this work
+   index: *

 date: 20 December 2019
 bibliography: paper.bib
 ---

 # Summary

 The learning problem could be faced through statistical mechanic models joined with the so-called Large Deviation Theory [@parisi2007mean; @Baldassi_2015; @Monasson_1995; @Zecchina_1995; @Baldassi_2016_local]; .
-In general, the learning problem can be split in two sub-parts: the classification problem and the generalization one.
+In general, the learning problem can be split into two sub-parts: the classification problem and the generalization one.
 The first aims to completely store a pattern sample, i.e a prior known ensemble of input-output associations (*perfect learning*) [@Baldassi_2016; @Krauth1989StorageCO].
 The second one corresponds to compute a discriminant function based on a set of features of the input which guarantees a unique association of a pattern.